robotomize/robotomize.me/robotomize.me/content/about.md

 ## Indie projects

-[Fliger.io](https://fliger.io) - 🐱‍🚀 An analytical web application for researching youtube comment reactions.
+[Fliger.io](/fliger) - 🐱‍🚀 An analytical web application for researching youtube comment reactions.
 The project uses neural networks to study emotional tone, entity extraction, and semantic analysis.
+This is a demo, it works with real data, but is limited to functions, code optimization, etc. Development is suspended.

-**Technology stack:** Go, Mongodb, ClickHouse, gRPC, Python, Flask, Vue.js, Bulma
+**Technology stack:** Go, Mongodb, ClickHouse, gRPC, Python, Flask, JavaScript, Vue.js, Bulma

 ---